Summary: Copenhagen's Dance of Death was printed between 1536 and 1558.

 And of course there is always the possibility that the existing copy is just a late reprint.
 Notice that Dødedantz was published 1634, i.e. 98 years after the Reformation, and still the publisher hasn't changed any of the contents.

 In 1535 Hans Vingaard bought some printing materials from Chr.
 Petersen, but because of problems with payment he probably didn't have access to these materials before 1552.
-These materials then gave a fresh look to his books.
+The new typefaces then gave a fresh look to his books.

-This argument (and other Hans Vingaard-data) are taken from Lauritz Nielsen's book, "Dansk Bibliografi" and his article in "Nordisk Tidskrift för Bok och Biblioteksväsen".
-Nielsen therefore fixes the year of publication between 1552 and 1558.
+Bruun had followed this line of thought as early as 1875, but it was Lauritz Nielsen who did the heavy footwork of evaluating Vingaard's entire production in his article in "Nordisk Tidskrift för Bok och Biblioteksväsen" in 1916.
+Nielsen thus fixed the year of publication between 1552 and 1558.
 The article is long and terse and in Danish so I have placed it along with a synopsis here.
+Bruun's article is only available in the Danish section of this site.